nderousseaux/nderousseaux/README.md

 I'm a freelance developer, and a System ingeneer based at Strasbourg in France.
 I'm a fullstack developer, I love to work with Django, Pyramid and VueJs.
 I'm also a big fan of AI and machine learning, I'm currently learning about machine learning for web with ml5.js.

 ### My bests skills 🛠
--  **Devops :** Docker, kubernetes, Nomad/Consul, CI/CD, Grafana/Prometheus.
+-  **Devops :** Docker, kubernetes, Nomad/Consul, CI/CD, Grafana/Prometheus, Puppet.
 -  **Back-end :** Python, Django, Pyramid, Flask, NodeJs.
 -  **Front-end :** VueJs, React, Parcel.